bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 We can override cluster configuration settings for a specific run of the pipeline.
 For example, we may wish to limit the maximum number of concurrent jobs or reduce the polling interval.
-The lag between a job finishing and a new job being submitted can be annoying with a long polling interval, particularly when testing a pipeline on a small test dataset for which the jobs a relatively short-lived and when the cluster is not very busy.
+The lag between a job finishing and a new job being submitted can be annoying when using a long polling interval, particularly when testing a pipeline on a small test dataset for which the jobs are relatively short-lived and when the cluster is not very busy.

 ```
 // junction_detection.config